-The Scottish Design Exchange is a not-for-profit concept store in Leith, bringing artists and designers together to share an innovative retail space that benefits the community.
+The Scottish Design Exchange is a not-for-profit concept store on George Street, bringing artists and designers together to share an innovative retail space that benefits the community.
 A one stop shop for any gifts, souvenirs and unique treats, SDX stocks nearly 100 different Scotland-based painters, furniture makers, jewellers, fashion designers, illustrators, book publishers, independent musicians and more.

 [Image credit: dovecotshop]